 As the name suggests, this is a slightly slower method but results as just as good.
 Set the temperature to about 180-degrees and let the oven preheat.

-Once it is heated, place the toasts on a baking sheet and put them into the center rack of the oven.
+Once it is heated, place the toasts on a baking sheet and put them into the centre rack of the oven.
 Give each side of the bread about 5-6-minutes before pulling them out and topping it up.

 3. A campfire

-If you want to take a more traditional approach or are hiking in the woods and need some toast, a campfire is exactly what you need but remember, this is going to take some practice.
+If you want to take a more traditional approach or are hiking in the woods and need some toast, a campfire is exactly what you need but remember.
+This is going to take some practice.

 Since you will need to start a fire, the first and foremost thing to do is to look for the right place to do so considering you do not have a fire pit with you already.